Send invitation email to Mac users to update their email signatures

 When you click the link it will take you to your personal page:

 Installing the app for Mac

 Download the file to your drive and drag the file to your 'applications' folder and double-click it.

 It will now appear in your tool bar.
 If you get a certificate question, please ignore this and start by pressing ctrl + double-click Xink.
-If this does not work either then go to 'System preferences' and 'Security' and allow the app to open.
+If this does not work, then go to 'System preferences' -> 'Security & Privacy' -> 'General' and check 'Allow applications downloaded from Anywhere'.
 This is standard Mac security.

 When the app opens, you can see the Xink logo which looks like an email with a white background and light blue signature.

 Employees need to enter the Access Code which is supplied in the personal web page.
 To open this page, simply click the link in the invitation email.

 To enter the access code click the Xink icon and then 'Enter access code' from the menu appearing: